KleberDotNet/XamarinCrossPlatformNativeLibrariesTest/README.md

 # XamarinCrossPlatformNativeLibrariesTest

--Create native code in platform specifc IDE
+-Create native code in platform specifc IDE<br>
--Generate package/library/module
+-Generate package/library/module<br>
--Import generated package/library/module into a new Bindings Library project in Visual Studio -Build the library (.dll)
+-Import generated package/library/module into a new Bindings Library project in Visual Studio<br>
+-Build the library (.dll)<br>
 -Import the dll into this project and use the bindings from native code in C#